 The first step for a business is to control that credit and manage the supply arrangements to eliminate or reduce the risk of a receivable turning into an unpaid debt.
 We can provide assistance with this through the following services:

-- Advice on credit check and customer identification services.
+- Advice on a credit check and customer identification services.

 - Drafting of the terms of trade including any supporting personal guarantees.
-Terms of trade are critical when it comes to debt collection as they set out the conditions for the sale, including the agreed upon price, terms of payment, interest on unpaid accounts and collection costs.
+Terms of trade are critical when it comes to retrieving funds due to your business as they set out the conditions for the sale, including the agreed upon price, terms of payment, interest on unpaid accounts and collection costs.

 - Assistance with the registration of a security interest under the Personal Property Securities Act 1999.
 This will provide a supplier of goods a priority in the case of a customer’s liquidation.